TinkerTools/tinker/doc/sphinx/tinker/text/keywords.rst

 EWALD-CUTOFF [real]
    Sets the value in Angstroms of the real-space distance cutoff for use during Ewald summation.
 By default in the absence of the EWALD-CUTOFF keyword a value of 7.0 is used.

+.. index:: EXC-MOMENT
+.. _KEY-EXC-MOMENT:

+EXC-MOMENT [integer list]
+   Specifies atoms to exclude when calculating the system charge, static and induced dipole moments printed by SAVE-USYSTEM.
+Individual atom numbers and ranges can be provided using the standard Tinker integer list syntax.
+By default in the absence of the EXC-MOMENT keyword all atoms are included in the system moments.

 .. index:: EXCHANGE-POLAR
 .. _KEY-EXCHANGE-POLAR:

 EXCHANGE-POLAR [S2U / S2 / G]
    Selects the type of overlap function to be used in the short-range damping of atomic polarizabilities to account for exchange-polarization.
 Options include two methods based on overlap, S, and a Gaussian approximation.
 The default in the absence of the EXCHANGE-POLAR keyword is to use the unified square of the overlap, S2U.

+.. index:: EXFLD-FREQ
+.. _KEY-EXFLD-FREQ:

+EXFLD-FREQ [real]
+   Sets the frequency in gigahertz (GHz) of an oscillating external electric field.
+When the EXFLD-FREQ keyword is present, the vector specified by EXTERNAL-FIELD gives the field amplitude and is modulated sinusoidally at the requested frequency.
+In the absence of the EXFLD-FREQ keyword the applied external field is static.

 .. index:: EXTERNAL-FIELD
 .. _KEY-EXTERNAL-FIELD:

 EXTERNAL-FIELD [3 reals]
    Selects the value in megavolts per centimeter (MV/cm) of external electric field components to apply uniformly to the system.
 The three real modifiers specify the X-, Y- and Z-components of the applied electric field vector.
+The field is static unless an oscillation frequency is specified via the EXFLD-FREQ keyword.
 The default in the absence of the EXTERNAL-FIELD keyword is to not use an external field.

 .. index:: EXCHPOL
 .. _KEY-EXCHPOL: